 When I first started moving away from Assisting and into shooting full-time, I was happy to shoot anything and so I did.
 From food to fashion, portraits to pets, you name it, I did it.
 And this served me well at the time as I needed the experience and more importantly, the cash.
 However, you can’t be everything to everyone and I have yet to find a Photographer who excels in every specialty.
 Do one maybe two things and do them well.
 If it’s people you want to photograph, excellent!
-Then ask yourself: photojournalism, editorial, corporate, advertising?
+Then ask yourself: photojournalism, portraits, corporate, advertising?
 There are so many options to pick from that specializing should not be seen as limiting yourself but mastering a skill that you can evolve with.

 2. The Language of the Law

 One of the things that intimidated more than anything when I first started out was the language of estimates, invoicing, usage terms and copyright.
 There are many nuances to creating a rock-solid estimate that can hold up to question and the key is to simply know what you’re talking about, understand what your client is talking about and make sure you have the paperwork to back this up.
 This is incredibly important when providing photography on a business to business level as our clients may not know the lingo and it’s our job as their provider to fill them in on the details.
 So, never leave anything to question and make sure you get it on paper.
 For more information on commercial photography usage terms, check out this out.